TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/crystal/index.md/index.md

 def puts(string : String) : Nil
 ```

-In our case, we’re using option four which simply writes a string to standard output.
+In our case, we're using option four which simply writes a string to standard output.

 Now, puts is pretty interesting because it automatically appends a new line unless
 a new line already exists.
-Personally, that’s the first time I’ve heard of a library
+Personally, that's the first time I've heard of a library
 call doing that kind of string formatting for the user.
 So, my question becomes: what
 happens if the string ends with multiple new lines?